The Confusions of Young Törless

 The Confusions of Young Törless (Die Verwirrungen des Zöglings Törleß), or Young Törless, is the literary debut of the Austrian philosophical novelist and essayist Robert Musil, first published in 1906.

-Plot introduction

-Musil's novel is ostensibly a Bildungsroman, a story of a young disoriented man searching for moral values in society and their meaning for him.
+Musil's novel is ostensibly a Bildungsroman, a story of a young disoriented man searching for morals in society and their meaning for him.

+Background

-The expressionistic novel, based on Musil's personal experiences at a boarding school in Hranice (in Austria-Hungary, now in the Czech Republic) was written according to Musil "because of boredom".
+The expressionistic novel, based on Musil's personal experiences at a boarding school in Mährisch Weißkirchen, today Hranice (in Austria-Hungary, now in the Czech Republic) was written according to Musil "because of boredom".
 In later life, however, Musil denied that the novel was about youthful experiences of his own.
 Due to its explicit sexual content, the novel at first caused a scandal among the reading public and the authorities of Austria-Hungary.